tensorflow/tfjs-website/source/tutorials/core-concepts.md

 **TensorFlow.js** is an open source WebGL-accelerated JavaScript library for machine intelligence.
 It brings highly performant machine learning building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

-**TensorFlow.js** provides low level building blocks for machine learning as well as a high-level, Keras-inspired API for constructing neural networks.
+**TensorFlow.js** provides low-level building blocks for machine learning as well as a high-level, Keras-inspired API for constructing neural networks.
 Let's take a look at some of the core components of the library.

 ## Tensors

-The central unit of data in **TensorFlow.js** is the `Tensor`.
+The central unit of data in **TensorFlow.js** is the [`Tensor`](../api/0.0.1/index.html#class:tf.Tensor).
 A `Tensor` consists of a set of numerical values shaped into an array of one or more dimensions.
-The `shape` attribute defines a `Tensor`'s shape (i.e., how many values are in each dimension of the array).
+Its `shape` attribute defines the `Tensor`'s shape (i.e., how many values are in each dimension of the array).

 The primary `Tensor` constructor is the [`tf.tensor`](../api/0.0.1/index.html#tf.tensor) function: